The Management Team

 B.A.
 (Hons), Dip.
 Arch, RIBA

-David joined the practice in 1986 and became a partner in 1990.
+David joined the practice in 1986.

 He has extensive experience in a wide range of building types, all of which have involved careful consultation to ensure designs which both meet our client's aspirations and provide technically and functionally efficient solutions.